mitchell1972/cafesnearme/README.md

 NEXT_PUBLIC_MAPBOX_TOKEN="" # Optional for maps
 ```

-4. Set up the database:
+4. Set up the database (if not using quick setup):
 ```bash
 npx prisma db push
 npx prisma generate